Thomas Fire: Casualties

+Damage

 At least 1,063 structures have been destroyed in the fire.
 Numerous single-family homes were destroyed along with the Hawaiian Village Apartments in the hills above downtown Ventura and 12 houses for guest workers of Limoneira Co. near Santa Paula.
 The downtown Harbor View Apartments and the Vista del Mar hospital (a psychiatric facility) on the west side of Ventura were among the complexes that were heavily damaged.
 The Ojai Valley School, near the city of Ojai, was heavily damaged with two buildings being destroyed.
 The Thomas Fire destroyed multiple expensive homes in the Montecito area.
 On December 23, the Thomas Fire was estimated to have caused over $120 million in property losses, in Santa Barbara County.

 Over a quarter million Southern California Edison customers lost power as a result of damage from the fire.
 The transmission system which runs from Ventura County to Goleta had to be shut down to prevent further problems until Edison employees could safely access the area for inspections.